scrtlabs/catalyst/docs/source/live-trading.rst

 Exchanges tend to use their own convention to represent currencies (e.g. XBT and BTC both represent Bitcoin on different exchanges).
 Trading pairs are also inconsistent.
-For example, Bitfinex puts the market currency before the base currency without a separator, Bittrex puts the base currency first and uses a dash seperator.
+For example, Bitfinex puts the base currency before the quote currency without a separator, Bittrex puts the quote currency first and uses a dash seperator.

 Here is the Catalyst convention:

-*[Market Currency]_[Base Currency]* all lowercase.
+*[Base Currency]_[Quote Currency]* all lowercase.

 Currency symbols (e.g. btc, eth, ltc) follow the Bittrex convention.